Annual CHP conference exploring "Preservation and Memory"

 The records include probate and town council records dated 1704-1742, of wills, probate inventories and town council decrees, all of which provide evidence addressing how slavery was conceived of, recorded and carried out in colonial Rhode Island.

 McMahon’s monologue featured in “Talking Statues Dublin” initiative

 During a semester abroad in Ireland, Michaela McMahon– a double major in English literature and cultural and historic preservation – wrote a monologue that won an open competition to tell the story behind one of Dublin's most popular statues, that of folk hero Molly Malone.
 Those who visit the statue of Molly can use a scannable QR code to hear her story told through the words of McMahon.

 "In our cultural and historic preservation program, part of what we study is heritage management and how we can make cultural resources interesting to the public," McMahon said.
 "Literature and creative writing have played important roles too, because you are influenced by the authors you learn about while developing your own writing style, academically and creatively."

 $96K grant funds new preservation initiatives

-A $96,000 grant from the Southeastern New England Educational and Charitable Foundation is funding student projects at two historic mill sites in Rhode Island, expanding our 3D digital documentation capabilities, launching an annual public lecture series and helping to establish six paid internships for students.
+A $96,000 grant from the Southeastern New England Educational and Charitable Foundation funded student projects at two historic mill sites in Rhode Island, expanded our 3D digital documentation capabilities, launched an annual public lecture series and helped to establish six paid internships for students.